MichaelMoroz/TensorFrost/README.md

 ```

 Here the `sum` operation is used to sum the dot products of the rows and columns of the input matrices along the `k` axis.
-This is much more efficient than the scatter operation, and in fact this compiles to a single N*K kernel.

 The following reduction operations are supported: `sum`, `mean`, `max`, `min`, `all`, `any`, `prod` and `norm`